New moon: Hebrew calendar

-The messianic Pentecostal group, the New Israelites of Peru, keeps the new moon as a Sabbath of rest.
-As an evangelical church, it follows the Bible's teachings that God sanctified the seventh-day Sabbath, and the new moons in addition to it.
-No work may be done from dusk until dusk, and the services run for 11 hours, although a large number spend 24 hours within the gates of the temples, sleeping and singing praises throughout the night.

 Chinese calendar

 The new moon is the beginning of the month in the Chinese calendar.
 Some Buddhist Chinese keep a vegetarian diet on the new moon and full moon each month.

 Hindu calendar

 The new moon is significant in the lunar Hindu calendar.
 The first day of the calendar starts the day after the dark moon phase (Amavasya).

 There are fifteen moon dates for each of the waxing and waning periods.
 These fifteen dates are divided evenly into five categories: Nanda, Bhadra', Jaya, Rikta, and Purna, which are cycled through in that order.

 Nanda dates are considered to be favorable for auspicious works; Bhadra dates for works related to community, social, family, and friends; and Jaya dates for dealing with conflict.
 Rikta dates are considered beneficial only for works related to cruelty.
 Purna dates are considered to be favorable for all work.